nice-game-hints/zniw-adventure/Fungilla/cold.md

 # What now?
 Head outside and [enjoy the show!](AfterCloak/index.md)

-If nothing happens, you may wish to explore the village some more (especially around the plaza) and talk to everyone you see.
+If nothing happened when you went outside, you may wish to explore the village some more (especially around the plaza) and talk to everyone you see.